Comparisons11 min read

 Both offer one-click WordPress installs and integrate cleanly with Cloudflare, WooCommerce, and most major plugins.

-Hostinger has built tighter integrations into hPanel for Google Workspace, Google Search Console, and their own email hosting — useful stuff that's front and center without having to dig.
+Hostinger has built tighter integrations into hPanel for Google Workspace, Google Search Console, and their own email hosting — useful stuff that's front and center without digging around.
 A2's cPanel gives you access to a broader set of developer-level tools: Git, Softaculous (150+ app installs), multiple PHP versions, and SSH access even on entry plans.

 Advantage: A2 Hosting (for developers) | Hostinger (for beginners who want simplicity)